Jolak5/kanban-copy/books/m4_full_website_v1_1.md

 ## Learning objectives

-- Understand the concept of single page application.
-- Use JavaScript to manipulate DOM elements.
+- Use ES6 modules to write modular JavaScript.
+- Learn how to use proper ES6 syntax.
+- Understand improvements that ES6 brings to JavaScript.
-- Use JavaScript events.
+- Use npm as a software packages system.

 ### Estimated time: 4.5h

 ## Description

-In this project, you will take the *Awesome books* application and convert it into a fully functional website.
-You will refactor the project to add three new sections on top of the two sections you have already completed: *Books list* (done), *Add book* form (done), a new *Contact info* section, a *Navigation bar*, and a *Footer*.
+In this project, you will restructure your _Awesome books_ app code.
+The goal is to make it more organized by using modules.
+You will also practice the ES6 syntax that you have learned.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*